cnunciato/habitat-splunk-hec/README.md

 ## Usage

-With the VM provisioned, `ssh` in and apply your hostname, token and whatever other values need to be different [from the defaults](./packages/hello-splunk/habitat/default.toml).
+With the VM provisioned, `ssh` in and apply your Splunk hostname, token and whatever other values need to be different [from the defaults](./packages/hello-splunk/habitat/default.toml).
 For convenience, there's a `user.toml` file at `/hab/user/hello-splunk/config/user.toml` that you can use to specify the configuration settings for your Splunk instance (minimally, you'll need to provide at least a `host` and `token`).

 Once you've applied your Splunk settings done, just: